captionpoint/captionpoint-plays/THE-ROOMMATE.md

 A sheep.
 ---
 ## ROBYN:
-I don't know,
+I don’t know,
 ---
-I imagined wide open skies,
+I imagined wide-open skies,
 ---
-I think and rising at dawn...
+I think and rising at dawn…
 ---
-A sort of...
+A sort of…
 ---
-restorative manual labor...
+restorative manual labor…
 ---
 ## SHARON:
-Oh...hmm...
+Oh…hmm…
 ---
-We could have a garden...?
+We could have a garden…?
 ---
 ## ROBYN:
 My grandmother was from Iowa.